L05/p5.multiplayer/README.md

 9. Open a second browser and go to the URL displayed on your host page.
 It will look something like `http://127.0.0.1:8080/index.html?=roomId`, where `roomId` is a randomly generated name.
 This screen will load a controller that let's you control the movement of a colored square on the host page.

-10. You can specify your own room ID by opening a host page using `http://127.0.0.1:8080/host.html?=roomId`, where `roomId` is a string of your choice.
+10. (OPTIONAL) The included *node.js* server cleverly lets you specify a custom room ID (think of it as a semi-private game room).
+You can specify your own room ID by opening a host page using `http://127.0.0.1:8080/host.html?=roomId`, where `roomId` is a string of your choice.

+## Using the Template Files

+The `host.js`, `host.html`, `index.js`, and `index.html` files located within the `public` directory are a basic game example and should have everything you need to start building your own browser-based game.
+However, if you'd like to start with a completely blank template, please navigate to the `template` directory.

+You'll see comments indicating where to add your game logic and other related code bits that will customize the project to your own specifications.
+Once you've modified these to your liking, you can copy them into the `public` directory, overwriting the existing files of the same names.

 ## Deploying to Heroku